Updated: September 8, 2021

-Effective March 18, 2020, all University of Toronto administrative buildings are closed to the public on all three UofT campuses.
-The academic administration that enables the support and services of SCS are continuing as our teams work from their homes..
+Although the three University of Toronto administrative buildings are opening, the administrative offices of the School of Continuing Studies remain closed to the public.
+The academic administration that enables the support and services of SCS are fully operations and our teams continue to work from their homes.

 If you are currently enrolled in an SCS course, we encourage you watch your email and our website https://learn.utoronto.ca/scs-alerts/covid-19-updates for updates.

 Q: When will the School of Continuing Studies open to the public?

 There have recently been some changes to access and “open status” of the University of Toronto campuses.

 The University of Toronto requires everyone visiting the campuses be fully vaccinated.
 This will include SCS instructors, learners, and staff.
 More information is available here: https://www.viceprovoststudents.utoronto.ca/covid-19/#vaccines

 - Appreciating that there may be university community members that have yet to be vaccinated, the University expects everyone to have their first dose by September 13 and to be fully vaccinated by October 15, 2021

 - The process for those on campus to provide proof of vaccination is still being determined.
 Updates will be posted to our COVID-19 page as they become available. https://learn.utoronto.ca/scs-alerts/covid-19-updates

 Q: When can we take courses in class?

 We continue to follow local public health, federal and provincial government mandates around physical distancing, vaccination rates and case rates.
 At this time, we continue to have the vast majority of course offerings online.